-Given that proposals will be called for more than 24 months in advance, the Executive Committee recognises that many elements will necessarily be tentative.
+Given that proposals will be called for more than 24 months in advance, the Executive Committee recognises that many elements of a proposal will necessarily be tentative.
 Please signal wherever details are unknown at the time a proposal is drafted.
-Where a proposal allows for several possibilities are (e.g. for alternative city locations), it will be helpful to give details of the options under consideration.
+Where a proposal allows for several possibilities (e.g. for alternative city locations), it would be helpful to give details of the options under consideration.

-The proposal should include information in all the following categories.
+The proposal should include information in all of the following categories: